Making a Killer First Impression on Donors

 You can remember these qualities as an acronym because your goal is to leave an impression that makes donors want to ACT .
 Let’s go through these factors and see why they are important and how to cultivate them in any medium.

 Just like it sounds; people often make judgments instantaneously, and that doesn’t leave much time for conversation or interaction.
-Unfortunately, a lot of a first impression is determined by what the donor sees at first glance.
+Unfortunately, first impressions are determined by what the donor sees at first glance.

 This makes it relatively simple to plan for a good impression in person.
 When you are meeting a potential donor, you are essentially in a job interview; if things go well, someone is going to give you money to perform some tasks.
 You wouldn’t go to a job interview with bed head and sandals.
 So if you know you will be meeting potential donors, take a few extra minutes to look smart.
 Posture can also have a huge impact on how others perceive you.
 This TED talk explains how making an adjustment to your posture can change hormone levels, making you feel more confident and look more appealing to others.